*Updated November 26, 2019

 Similar to the air quality monitor, energy monitors allow for dealers and technicians to simply perform their job better by giving them significant data for either their own use or for instructional use by the client.

-Systems like the Curb Home Energy Monitor can provide dealers measurable data to report to the customer, making it easier to recognize abnormal behaviors and pinpoint which devices are causing the biggest strain on a client’s energy bill.
+Systems like the Sense Home Energy Monitor can provide dealers measurable data to report to the customer, making it easier to recognize abnormal behaviors and pinpoint which devices are causing the biggest strain on a client’s energy bill.

 Another entry in the monitors-with-apps category, the Honeywell Leak Detector notifies customers via the app when the system recognizes a leak in a home water system.